-A third option would be to mount the lamp inside of the enclosure, but this is tricky and even impossible for some 40-gallon pens as they aren’t tall enough to safely mount a heat bulb and its hood inside.
+A third option would be to mount the lamp inside the enclosure, but this is tricky and even impossible for some 40-gallon pens as they aren’t tall enough to mount a heat bulb and its hood inside safely.

-For a 40-gallon bearded dragon enclosure, the wattage of your basking bulb could vary from 70 to as much as 150 watts, depending on how you mount the bulb and its hood.
+For a 40-gallon bearded dragon enclosure, basking bulb wattage could vary from 70 to as much as 150 watts, depending on how you mount the bulb and its hood.

 Generally, a white 100-watt basking bulb works great for daytime light in most tanks.

-For nighttime, no lighting is needed, though some setups do use ceramic heat emitters to keep the tank from dipping below the threshold at night if you need to.
+No lighting is needed for nighttime, though some setups use ceramic heat emitters to keep the tank from dipping below the threshold at night if you need to.